regen-network/testnets/kontraua/challenges/phase-3-1/README.md

 xrncli tx gov vote 2 yes --chain-id kontraua --node http://<ip>:26657 --from <key-name>
 ```

-Though you have `yes`/`no`/`abstain`/`no_with_veto` options to vote, it is recommended to choose only `yes` as the proposal vote as this is not about testing the upgrade and there won't be any changes on the network after this phase.
+Though you have `yes`/`no`/`abstain`/`no_with_veto` options to vote, it is recommended to choose only `yes` option as this is not about deciding on the upgrade features.
+Also there won't be any changes on the network after this phase.

 ## How to SKIP UPGRADE